SELLING A RENTAL UNIT

 When you move out, the purchaser is required to return your security and pet damage deposits, regardless of whether or not they received these deposits from the original landlord.
 It is not your responsibility to ensure that deposits are transferred to the new owner.

 When you move out, provide your forwarding address in writing for where your deposit can be sent.
 Make sure you have proof of how you gave your landlord your forwarding address, such as a witness or confirmation that it was delivered by registered mail.
-See TRAC’s template letter Request for Return of a Security / Pet Damage Deposit.
+See TRAC’s template letter, Request for the Return of a Security and or Pet Damage Deposit.
 You can also write your forwarding address on the condition inspection report form.